dojo/docs/util/dohrobot.rst

 -----
 Each doh.robot method takes a delay parameter.
 Rather than forcing you to litter your code with setTimeouts, we call setTimeout for you behind the scenes.
 We also do some additional thread synchronization on the Java side to ensure that your events fire in the order you called them and not the order the browser feels like evaluating the setTimeouts.

 As the comments show, delays are incremental.
 Normally, when you write setTimeouts one after another other in a sequence, you have to specify the exact time each one should execute.
 This is fine, but when you go back to maintain your test and decide to add new actions in between the setTimeouts, you normally have to go back and add time to each and every setTimeout.
-But with doh.robot's incremental model, test maintenence is easy: you can freely insert or remove commands and the doh.robot will adjust the timings for you automatically.
+But with doh.robot's incremental model, test maintenance is easy: you can freely insert or remove commands and the doh.robot will adjust the timings for you automatically.
 And you don't have to worry about how long it takes a command to execute; the next doh.robot command won't happen until the current one has absolutely finished.
 Still, it's a good idea to give the browser's rendering system and event dispatcher enough time to catch up with the robot between commands; 500ms is a good delay to use for each command.

 Also, if you are making AJAX requests to a remote system, such as loading data into a Grid, keep in mind that the request might take a variable amount of time.
 You could just set a really long timeout, but another practice would be to dojo.connect into an event handler and continue the test from there, when you are absolutely sure that the data has arrived.